British cuisine: Anglo-Indian cuisine

 Coronation chicken, a dish created for the coronation of Queen Elizabeth II in 1953, drew on Britain's historic Indian influence, by preparing boneless chicken mixed in a curry of cumin, turmeric, ginger, cream, and dried apricots or sultanas.
 The dish remains a popular sandwich filling.
 Chicken tikka masala, likely created by Bangladeshi chefs in the early 1960s, a dish of chicken tikka marinated in spiced yoghurt then roasted, served in a sauce typically made of pureed tomatoes, cream, coconut cream and a masala spice mix, similar to butter chicken, developed as a distinctly unique Anglo-Indian dish.
-Its popularity has led it to being termed a "true British national dish".
+Its popularity has led it to being termed a "true British national dish", and constitutes approximately 15% of orders in British Indian restaurants.
 A British version of balti cuisine, a type of curry popular in Northern India and Pakistan based on garlic, onions, turmeric, and garam masala stir-fried in vegetable oil (as opposed to ghee and simmered as in Indian cuisine) was developed in Birmingham in 1977.

 British Indian dishes are largely based on the Madras curry sauce, the name referring to the region of India where spices were obtained as opposed to an actual dish, and dishes are varied by modifying the base sauce.
 Vindaloo, for example, was adapted in British cuisine from a Portuguese dish as a spicier version of the standard "medium" restaurant curry sauce, with the addition of vinegar, potatoes, and chilli peppers, and is often the spiciest dish on British Indian menus.
 A poll by YouGov in 2016 found that the most popular Indian dish in Britain was the korma (selected by 18% of respondents), followed by chicken tikka masala, jalfrezi, madras, rogan josh, biryani, balti, bhuna, dupiaza, and vindaloo.
 Indian cuisine is now the most popular foreign cuisine in Britain.

+British curries differ significantly from their Indian counterparts, generally being thicker and sweeter.
+Curry sauces in Britain are often used as bases that are interchangeable between meats, while in India, specific meats have their own non-interchangeable sauce.
+A key ingredient to British curry is curry powder, a "British concoction" of spices that was created by British merchants to approximate the flavour of the various foods they encountered in India.
+In turn, British traders introduced the spice mix to Meiji Japan in the mid-19th century, leading to the creation of Japanese curry.